 I have carried many of these principles forward into companies after IMVU while also continuously improving upon them after I left IMVU to triple the size of Twitch’s engineering team as their VP of Engineering and help them get acquired by Amazon for ~$1B.
 I then brought along many of these principles as I went back into hard-core enterprise software and hardware at Pure Storage where I was asked to come by several former IMVU colleagues – Pure became the fastest growing infrastructure company that went through a unicorn IPO and have since been brought on as VP, Engineering at Prosper largely because of my ability to impact the effectiveness of engineering teams.

-As VP, Engineering at BroadVision which during the dot com days was the fastest grwoing company of Nasdaq, I managed multiple teams each supporting a product line (procurement, business-to-consumer e-commerce, business-to-business e-commerce, knowledge management, content management, online banking and billing).
+In my role as VP, Engineering at BroadVision which during the dot com days was the fastest growing company of Nasdaq we achieved a $26B valuation.
+I managed multiple teams each supporting a product line (procurement, business-to-consumer e-commerce, business-to-business e-commerce, knowledge management, content management, online banking and billing).
 Each of these teams was 6-11 engineers and each competed with entire companies solely focused on one of the product spaces – we outperformed them all to a large extent because of the caliber of the people I hired and how we grew and leveraged the skills they had.
+More on the notion of high-functioning engineers: 10x Engineer – The Root Cause.

 The blog posts, links and references found here (at TalentWhisperers.com) focus on understanding how to find, inspire and retain people with growth mindsets that will contribute to your collective success.
 People that love to innovate, experiment and learn to make up cross functional teams as described in Eric’s books and talks.
 My insights start with my experience in software development dating back to the 80s and then enhancing what I found at IMVU in 2010 and beyond.
 Many of the sources referenced throughout this site certainly also continue to contribute to that knowledge.